DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

   * [NIST Risk Management Framework (RMF)](https://csrc.nist.gov/projects/risk-management)
     * US government guide for establishing and maintaining security
     * established in 2010 and mandatory requirements for federal agencies
+    * aligns with NIST CSF, ISO 27001, and FedRAMP
     * defined by [NIST SP 800-37 Rev 2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf)
     * structured and comprehensive framework to managed and mitigate info security and cybersecurity risks associated with their info systems and networks
     * Use of the RMF will result in the establishment of a security infrastructure and a process for ongoing improvement of the secured environment
+    * flexible and adaptible
-    * Seven phases (six of which are used cyclically) (Taken from NIST SP 800-37 Rev. 2)
+    * Seven phases (six of which are used cyclically)
-      >* **Prepare** to execute the RMF from organization- and system-level perspective by establishing a context and priorities for managing security and privacy risk
+      * **Prepare**
+        * (new in Rev. 2) - Establish context, assign roles, and get the organization ready to manage risk.
+      * **Categorize**
-      >* **Categorize** the system and information processed, stored, and transmitted by the system based on an analysis of the impact of loss
+        * Define the system and classify it based on the potential impact of a breach (confidentiality, integrity, availability).
-      >* **Select** an initial set of controls for the system and tailor the controls as needed to reduce risk to an acceptable level based on an assessment of risk
+      * **Select**
+        * Choose appropriate security and privacy controls based on the system’s categorization (often from NIST SP 800-53).
+      * **Implement**
-      >* **Implement** the controls and describe how the controls are employed within the system and its environment of operation
+        * Deploy the selected controls and document how they are applied.
+      * **Assess**
-      >* **Assess** the controls to determine if the controls are implemented correctly, operating as intended, and producing the desired outcomes with respect to satisfying the security and privacy requirements
+        * Evaluate whether the controls are implemented correctly, operating as intended, and producing the desired results.
-      >* **Authorize** the system or common controls based on a determination that the risk to organizational operations and assets, individuals, other organizations, and the Nation is acceptable
-      >* **Monitor** the system and the associated controls on an ongoing basis to include assessing control effectiveness, documenting changes to the system and environment of operation, conducting risk assessments and impact analyses, and reporting the security and privacy posture of the system
+      * **Authorize**
+        * A senior official formally accepts the risk and approves the system for operation.
+      * **Monitor**
+        * Continuously observe controls, track risk, and update as the system or environment changes.
     * [NIST Cybersecurity Framework (CSF)](https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.29.pdf)
       * established in 2014 and is a US government guide for establishing and maintaining security
       * designed for critical infrastructure and commercial organizations